symmetriccurve/Interview-questions/Scenario Based Questions.md

-### How do you determine if a network call failed based on satus code ?
+### How do you determine if a network call failed based on status code ?

 ---